Sounder commuter rail: Ridership

-In 2024, the two Sounder lines carried a total of 1,916,429 passengers and averaged 7,341 boardings on weekdays.
-The system generated $6.4 million in fares, which covered 7 percent of operating expenses.
-Approximately 99.4 percent of trips on the Sounder system were carried by the S Line; the N Line accounted for 0.6 percent of weekday boardings but 31 percent of special event boardings during 24 weekend dates in 2024.
+In 2025, the two Sounder lines carried a total of 2,090,709 passengers and averaged 7,827 boardings on weekdays.
+The system generated $6.8 million in fares, which covered 8 percent of operating expenses.
+Approximately 93.6 percent of trips on the Sounder system were carried by the S Line; the N Line accounted for 0.5 percent of weekday boardings but 16 percent of special event boardings during 34 dates in 2025.
 In June 2024, the N Line had an average of 362 weekday passengers, while the S Line averaged 6,948 passengers.
 Ridership is measured by on-board infrared automated passenger counters that are installed on every Sounder car; they record the number of people entering and leaving the train.
 The data is collected for use in annual reports to the Federal Transit Administration's National Transit Database.

 Sounder ridership relies heavily on commuters to Downtown Seattle and has fluctuated based on economic factors and the addition of new trips.
 The 2007–2008 financial crisis and a rise in the cost of gasoline drew new riders to the commuter rail system, which had a 32 percent increase in S Line ridership and 45 percent on the N Line.
 Ridership declined slightly in 2009 but recovered within the following two years.
 The N Line's ridership declined from its peak in June 2008, with daily boardings decreasing from 1,200 to 700 by December 2010; the limited schedule of four daily round-trips, seasonal closures due to mudslides, lack of parking at stations, and indirect routing along the coast were cited as factors.
 The N Line had a projected ridership of 2,400 to 3,200 daily passengers, while the overall system would carry 30,000 daily passengers by 2025.

 From 2000 to 2010, Sounder carried a total of 14.7 million passengers and had ridership increase by an average of 21 percent annually.
 The S Line had further growth in ridership in the 2010s and doubled its boardings to over 16,000 daily passengers by 2019 after additional round-trips on the line were launched by Sound Transit.
 The system reached its peak of 4.6 million passengers in 2019, with a weekday average of 1,574 passengers on the N Line and 16,419 on the S Line.
 The effects of the COVID-19 pandemic in 2020 reduced demand on many commuter rail systems, including Sounder, as remote work was adopted by downtown employers.
 By late 2022, daily Sounder ridership had recovered to 32 percent of the 2019 average and increased by 38.4 percent in 2023 due to "return to office" policies.
 The S Line is predicted to lose riders with the opening of new Link light rail extensions to Federal Way and Tacoma by the 2030s, reaching approximately 5.95 million annual riders by 2042.